Naveduran/Naveduran/README.md

-## Full Stack Developer!!
+## Python Developer!!

 Interests:
-- 🏥 Tech for Health and education
+- 🏥 Tech for Health and Education
 - 🏭 Automation of business processes

 ### 🎭 My writings on NerdsForTech 🎨